Mahdi-Husseini/Django_Pizza_App/README.md

 4- run "py manage.py runserver" to start the application

 to access admin login page add /admin to the website url after port number

+superuser username: admin
+password: admin
+(unless you created another superuser, use the credentials above)

 # Happy Pizza!